danswart/ryb-book/README.md

 Welcome!

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+This is a a draft version of my first book ***Reimagine Your Business:  A Personalized Guidebook to Beat Your Competition***, created with R Markdown and **bookdown** (https://github.com/rstudio/bookdown).

-This template provides a skeleton file structure that you can edit to create your book.

-The contents inside the .Rmd files provide some pointers to help you get started, but feel free to also delete the content in each file and start fresh.

-Additional resources:
+It is an early draft version and not ready yet for public input.

+Additional creative resources for R users:

 The **bookdown** book: https://bookdown.org/yihui/bookdown/